Research Project

 Tax Administration

-From foundational public finance pedagogy to cutting-edge questions in digital taxation, employee compensation, and tax compliance — a research program that engages the full breadth of how tax systems are designed, administered, and reformed.
+From the leading Canadian public finance textbook to cutting-edge work on benefit delivery, automatic filing, and CRA reform — research that engages how tax systems are designed, administered, and made to work for everyone.

 Public Finance